Sunday, January 4, 2026

 • At least 5 dividers with tabs (we will have 10 units and will use both sides of the dividers)

-• Calculator (scientific or graphing, NOT a cell phone)
+• Calculator (scientific or graphing)

 • #2 pencils, colored pens, and a Highlighter